UniversityOfHelsinkiCS/suoritustarkistin/documentation/moocfi-api-deviations.md

 ## Open questions

-1. `submissionPending` needs adding to section 3, and clients need to handle it.
+1. `submissionPending` and `gradeScaleMismatch` need adding to section 3, and clients need to handle them.
 2. Section 4's polling guidance assumes verify is current, and it can be up to an hour behind.
    The diagram's "attainment shows up in Sisu a few minutes later" is optimistic — expect longer, and consider backoff rather than a fixed few-minute interval.